Have you ever been forbidden to breastfeed when you got sick? Me, too.

 Reasons why you should not breastfeed

-There are still rare exceptions when you are not recommended to breastfeed and Centers for Disease Control and Prevention provided a list of conditions where a mother should not breastfeed.
+There are still rare exceptions when you are not recommended to breastfeed and Center for Disease Control and Prevention provided a list of conditions where a mother should not breastfeed.
 Mind you, they are very very few.
 They are:

 - An infant diagnosed with galactosemia, a rare genetic metabolic disorder